andyjost/Sprite/docs/source/Introduction/ProjectLayout.rst

     The staging area created by the ``make stage`` command.
 Sprite is installed here for use in testing and building help documents.
 It is safe to remove this directory.

-    If Sprite is installed with ``make install``, then the structure of the instalation directory matches what you see here.

     ``bin/``
         Executable files installed by Sprite.